patrickdoc/port67/Section2/5-function-headers.md

 One of the first powers we gain from this is the ability to move code around.
 Often, I like to have my `main` function at the top.
 But if it relies on other functions in the file, I have to put it below them.
-With these function "headers" or declarations, I can put the bodies below my `main` function.
+With these function declarations or "headers", I can put the bodies below my `main` function.

 ```c
 float circumference(float radius);